-1.2 Compliance with Managed Care Pricing Limitations
+1.2 Compliance with Managed Care Pricing Limitations.

-In order to protect patients, employers, Payors and others who utilize the services of or contract with the New Health System, this Addendum 1 shall provide for limits upon, measurement, and reporting of price increases for specific services, including hospital inpatient and outpatient, non-hospital outpatient, physician and physician extender, charge-based and costbased services.
+- (a) In order to protect patients, employers, Payors and others who utilize the services of or contract with the New Health System, this Addendum 1 shall provide for limits upon, measurement, and reporting of price increases for specific services, including hospital inpatient and outpatient, non-hospital outpatient, physician and physician extender, charge-based and cost-based services.
 See Tenn.
 Code Ann. § 68-11-1303(e)(3)(A)-(C).
-The pricing limitations set forth herein shall apply to both existing Managed Care Contracts which are renegotiated, repriced, or terminated post-Closing, as well as any future Managed Care Contracts created and executed post-Closing with new Payors.
-The pricing limitations set forth herein are in addition to the COPA Parties' other commitments set forth in Article V of the Terms of Certification.
+The pricing limitations set forth herein shall apply to both existing Managed Care Contracts which are renegotiated, repriced or executed post-Closing, as well as any future Managed Care Contracts created and executed post-Closing with new Payors.
+The pricing limitations set forth herein are in addition to the COPA Parties' other commitments set forth in Article V of the Terms of Certification. - (b) The type of contracting relationship that exists between the New Health System and each Payor will determine the method required to demonstrate compliance with Addendum 1.
+The methods for demonstrating compliance with Addendum 1 for Exempt Payors and Value-Based Payors are described in Part II.
+The method for demonstrating compliance for Standard Payors is described in Part III.
+Charge-Based Payors are addressed in Part IV.
+Never In-Network Payors are addressed in Part V. Each year, the COPA Monitor shall include in the COPA Monitor Annual Report a summary of the work the COPA Monitor performed to ensure the New Health System has complied with Addendum 1 and that the New Health System's pricing has not impermissibly increased. - (c) The COPA Parties acknowledge that over time the New Health System intends to enter into contracts with Payors that cover all of the New Health System's entities and services.
+Certain adjustments to Addendum 1 and the Audit Process set forth herein may need to occur to accomplish this objective.
+The COPA Monitor will work with the New Health System to address these issues as they arise on a case-by-case basis.